 Suga also made a documentary tracing the writing of his solo album and preparation for his solo world tour called Suga: Road to D-Day.
-You can watch it on Disney+ as of April 2023.
+You can watch it on Disney+ or buy it on Weverse (where it comes with some extended performance clips) as of April 2023, and it had a limited run in theatres in June 2023.
 Teaser here / Full Trailer Here / Suga’s travel preferences and advice / tour of his solo songs / Suga interviewing Agust D / Things on Suga’s mind these days / Suga giving spoilers

 j-hope was featured in the documentary special J-Hope in the Box on Disney+ in February 2023 that showed us the process of making the Jack in the Box album and preparing for his Lollapalooza performance.
-You can watch it on Disney+ in most countries or you can buy it on Weverse.
-The Weverse version also comes with a j-hope voiceover track – plus, the captions are a little closer to what j-hope is actually saying, so we do recommend that version if possible.
-Promotional clips j-hope made for this special include: Teaser / j-hope interviewing himself / filling out a profile / questions in a box / super deep dive into the movie Inside Out
+You can watch it on Disney+ or on Weverse (where it comes with a j-hope commentary video as well) as of February 2023, and it had a limited run in theatres in June 2023.
+Teaser / j-hope interviewing himself / filling out a profile / questions in a box / super deep dive into the movie Inside Out

 Summer and Winter Packages